 The exam is in two sections.
-The first section will discuss a set text and the second section will ask them to discuss live theatre.
+The first section will discuss a set text and the second section will ask them to discuss live theatre which we access through Digital Theatre +.

 GCSE Drama is suitable for

 - Students who are creative and have a general interest in theatre - Students who are confident and would like to improve their performance skills - Students who enjoy reading plays and literature independently - Students who have a flare for art and design